EmpSwarup/learning-react/README.md

-# Learing React JS
+# Counter using useState

-This repository contains all the codes I have used for learning React.
-Check the branches for more information.
+This branch contains code for Counter using useState